 Following FCC chairman Tom Wheeler's call for a "new paradigm" in which private industry takes the lead on flexible, measurable and accountable cybersecurity standards, Comcast signaled it agreed, was willing to work with the commission, but was already hard at work protecting its network and its users.

-In a statement, Myrna Soto, SVP and chief information and infrastructure security officer, for Comcast Cable, said that is already works daily to "assess, deter, and neutralize cybersecurity vulnerabilities and threats."
+In a statement, Myrna Soto, senior VP and chief information and infrastructure security officer, for Comcast Cable, said that it already works daily to "assess, deter, and neutralize cybersecurity vulnerabilities and threats."

 Comcast agrees with Wheeler that the success of its business depends on a safe and secure environment.

 "For that reason, Comcast and other communications providers view cybersecurity as a key component of our overall enterprise risk management," Soto said.
 "We have and will continue to be committed to taking a leadership role in establishing practices that meet the dynamic and ever-changing nature of these threats."

 Soto also agreed that ISPs must work collaboratively with government and each other to "develop sound industry practices," adding: "Comcast will continue working with the Chairman, his fellow Commissioners, and the dedicated staff at the FCC to help achieve these important goals.”

 The smarter way to stay on top of broadcasting and cable industry.
 Sign up below

 Contributing editor John Eggerton has been an editor and/or writer on media regulation, legislation and policy for over four decades, including covering the FCC, FTC, Congress, the major media trade associations, and the federal courts.
 In addition to Multichannel News and Broadcasting + Cable, his work has appeared in Radio World, TV Technology, TV Fax, This Week in Consumer Electronics, Variety and the Encyclopedia Britannica.